 “I wasn’t frightened, I’d always been told that the dead can’t hurt you”

 This is a tale told to me by one of two friends, who watched a figure in black, dressed like a monk in the Abbey grounds one December evening in the 1970s.
 As this spectre got closer to the men, they noticed it was headless!
-As the headless monk walked through one of the Abbey’s ruined arches, it vanished.
+As the headless monk walked through one of the Abbey’s ruins, it vanished.
 The man who recounted the tale was rather pragmatic with regards what he witnessed, however his friend was “terrified”.

 The Ulverston Giant

 A tale from Ulverston, as told to me by a good friend.
 Both he, his brother and a group of their friends witnessed this ghost.
 There have been a number of sightings since the 1940s.